9006 vs H11: A Comprehensive Comparison

 When replacing bulbs, always opt for high-quality aftermarket bulbs that match the specifications of your vehicle.
 Aftermarket H11 and 9006 bulbs are available in various brands and designs, offering improved durability, brightness, and efficiency.
 Make sure to purchase from trusted sources to avoid low-quality bulbs that may not deliver the desired results.

-LED Upgrad: Brighten Your Drive with Hawkglow
+LED Upgrade: Brighten Your Drive with Hawkglow

 If you're looking to upgrade from halogen to LED, HawkGlow offers premium-quality 9006 and H11 LED headlight bulbs engineered for maximum brightness, efficiency, and durability.
 Whether you're replacing factory bulbs or converting from one type to another, our LED kits make installation simple and performance outstanding.

-Hawkglow LED Headlight Recommendations
+Hawkglow LED Headlight Bulb Recommendations

 HAWKGLOW T6F Series H11 9006 LED Headlight Bulbs – 60W 6500K 20000LM IP68